-2.3 Potential drawbacks of charter schools
+Potential drawbacks of charter schools

 Common criticisms of charter schools include concerns that they stratify the public school system, drain resources from traditional public schools, over-emphasize tested subjects, and rely on a less-experienced workforce.
-Because students have to opt into charter schools, less-informed families may be deterred by the administrative and procedural barriers to enrollment

-2 The competitive effects are beyond the scope of this review; see Cohodes & Parham (2021) for an overview of existing quasi-experimental research on this topic.

-(Gross et al., 2015; Corcoran et al., 2018; Cohodes et al., 2022).
-The opt-in nature of charter schools can contribute to a segregating effect (Monarrez et al., 2022).
-Further, charter schools themselves may seek out high-performing students who would reflect well on the school and make it easier to meet state standards.
+Concerns that charter schools shape their student bodies and do not serve the full public come from several factors (Mommandi & Welner, 2021).
+Because students must opt into charter schools, less-informed families may be deterred by the administrative and procedural barriers to enrollment (Cohodes et al., 2022; Corcoran et al., 2018; Gross et al., 2015).
+The opt-in nature of charter schools can contribute to school segregation by race/ethnicity (Monarrez et al., 2022).
+Charter schools may themselves may seek out high-performing students who would reflect well on the school and make it easier to meet state standards.
 "Cream-skimming" high-performing students could concentrate the most disadvantaged and low-performing students in traditional public schools.
+Furthermore, some charter schools do not "backfill" spots in their schools after students leave, letting seats go empty if students leave the school or move out of the area.
+This means that those most committed to the school are the ones who are in the classroom the longest, a post-hoc selection issue.
+A few states restrict this practice (Cambell & Quirk, 2019; Hill & Maas, 2015), but we are not aware of a comprehensive data source to assess the extent to which charter schools backfill or not (Cambell & Quirk, 2019).

-A second, related criticism is that charter schools drain regular public schools of financial and other resources.
+A second, related criticism is that charter schools drain regular public schools of financial and other resources (Ladd, 2022).
 As school systems typically allocate money based on enrollment, traditional schools may lose funding when students switch to charters (Epple et al., 2016).
 Some states, like Massachusetts, have laws that ensure that funding at traditional public schools does not drop in the short run with enrollment.
-But over time, if charter enrollment increases, such guarantees may not continue.
+However, this compensatory provision is phased out over time.
+Additionally, if charter enrollment increases, such guarantees may not continue.
 Funding shifts would be of particular concern if charters indeed "cream skim," attracting "easier to educate" students while leaving traditional schools with a larger share of students who have more challenging and costly learning needs.
+Recent research shows that this financial concern may be less of a threat than previously thought, as Weber (2021) finds that larger charter shares do not diminish funding for traditional public schools on a per pupil basis, though district schools can still face unpredictability even if per pupil funding remains stable or increases.

-Critics also fault charters for overemphasizing tested subjects.
+Critics also fault charters for overemphasizing tested topics (Koretz, 2017).
 In many states, charter schools need to meet performance standards as measured by standardized tests in math and English language arts (ELA) as part of their contracts.
 Some argue that such standards induce charter schools to devote disproportionate classroom time to subjects that are tested or "teach to the test" at the expense of providing a well-rounded education.
 This is an empirical question that could be answered with additional research that examines the non-test score and long-term outcomes of charter school students.
+We discuss the limited research on this below, and these issues are considered in particular in Cohodes (2016).

-Concern about the emphasis on rote learning and testing is paired with criticism of harsh disciplinary practices.
-Urban charter schools often have higher suspension rates than their traditional counterparts (Angrist et al., 2013; Losen et al., 2016; Felix, 2020).
-No Excuses charter schools, in particular, used to explicitly rely on strict disciplinary practices, though these policies are changing.
+Concern about the emphasis on rote learning and testing is paired with criticism of harsh disciplinary practices (Goodman, 2013).
+Urban charter schools often have higher suspension rates than their traditional counterparts (Angrist et al., 2013; Felix, 2020; Losen et al., 2016).
+No Excuses charter schools, in particular, rely on strict disciplinary practices, though some of these schools have been moving away from this label and its associated policies in recent years (Torres, 2022).